-With the proposed project in place, flood damages from coastal storms will not be totally prevented, only reduced.
+Flood damages from coastal storms will not be totally prevented, only reduced.
+Even with the project in place, the area is likely to experience \$1.26 million in Average Annual Damages (AAD).
+With forecasted intermediate SLC, the without project condition equivalent annual damage is \$1,590,000 (FY18 P.L.).
+With residual damage of \$1,260,000, equivalent average annual benefits are \$335,000.
 The project will not eliminate all flood risk to life and property.
+The fundamental risk associated with the recommended plan is that access routes would still become inaccessible due to flooding from coastal storms since the plan only involves the elevation of structures, stranding individuals who choose not to evacuate when directed to prior to coastal storms.
 Residual damages can occur from very high storm surge, rainfall events, and hurricane winds and windblown debris.
-The proposed project will provide net benefits of \$14,000 annually.
+The proposed project will provide net benefits of \$28,000 annually (FY18 P.L.).
 With plan implementation, there will still be public and private properties that are vulnerable to coastal storm damages.
-Assistance and aid for owners of these other properties may come from other Federal agencies, such as FEMA and the U.S. Department of Housing and Urban Development (USHUD), or from programs run by the State of New Jersey.
+Post-disaster assistance and aid for owners of these other properties may come from other Federal agencies, such as FEMA and the U.S. Department of Housing and Urban Development (USHUD), or from programs run by the State of New Jersey.